jessiesunpsych/personal-website/content/post/gradrecruitment/index.md

 Our department has adopted a policy of not requiring GRE scores.
 This means we will not consider GRE scores when making admission decisions.

+**4. What is the stipend level at WashU?**

+WashU recently increased their graduate student stipend to >**$34,000** per year for PhD programs across the College of Arts and Sciences.
+This generous stipend, combined with the relatively low cost of living in St. Louis, makes it likely that you will be financially comfortable as a graduate student at WashU.

-**4. I have more questions.
+**5. I have more questions.
 Can we discuss further over email, phone, or Zoom?**

 If you have quick clarification questions, feel free to email me at jessie.sun@wustl.edu.
 I'm also happy to chat over the phone if you need more information (e.g., about how well our research interests align) to decide **whether** to apply.
 You can schedule a phone call by emailing me.
 I welcome your inquiries, but also look forward to carefully considering your application whether or not you get in touch beforehand!